 In 2021, according to Nevada's Criminal History Repository, 13,265 drivers were arrested for DUI and 86 percent were first time offenders (see Table 2).
 Nevada has shown a slight decrease in the number of arrests for DUI over the past five years.
-The arrest data provides an important baseline because the numbers are immediately collected and have very little deviation, and accuracy rests on the reliable skills and discernment of law enforcement as they conduct preliminary roadside testing to determine impairment.
-However, what happens to an arrest as it progresses through the system is difficult to track.
+The arrest data is important because the numbers rest on the reliable skills and discernment of law enforcement in the preliminary roadside testing to determine impairment.
+However, what happens to a case as it progresses through the system is difficult to track.
 In Table 2 below, first through third offense numbers do not add up to total convictions.
 This is because each number is a snapshot in time and does not relate to the other numbers in the same column.
 The criminal history reports constantly change as additional dispositions or charges are sealed.
 Cases with deferred judgement frequently take a couple years to complete and report.
-Regardless, we have little transparency on what happens to a DUI case as it progresses through the legal system.
-Effective outcomes can rest on the strength of the case and the capacity of the District Attorney's offices.
+Regardless, the State cannot arrest its way out of the impaired driving problem.
+Furthermore, we have little transparency on what happens to a DUI case as it progresses through the legal system.
 Indications are that a substantial number of those arrests end up getting pled down.
 The goal is to create a mechanism for tracking pleas to gain more transparency in the process.